Lighthouses of Indonesia: Western Maluku

 * Namlea (Old Port) (2)

 Date unknown.
-Active; focal plane about 20 m (66 ft); white light, pattern unknown.
+Active; focal plane about 20 m (66 ft); two white flashes every 10 s.
 Approx. 16 m (52 ft) short square skeletal tower atop the square tower of the port authority building.
-Bumi Bupolo has a 2022 photo, Ramli Yana has a photo, and Rina Mardiana has a distant view, but the small light is not seen in Google's satellite view of the port.
+The light is at the left edge of Bumi Bupolo's photo, it hides behind an emblem in a closeup photo of the building, Rina Mardiana has a distant view, and Google has a satellite view.
 In 2007 the main Namlea light was moved to the Pierhead Light (see below).
 The Admiralty initally gave the Pierhead light the Q1594 number but subsequently moved the number back to this light at the old port.
 Located on the quay of the original port in downtown Namlea.
 Site open, tower closed.
 Admiralty Q1594.

 * Namlea-Ambon Ferry Terminal